Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 Organelles in animal and plant cells

-This minds-on analysis and discussion activity begins with an anchor phenomenon – a video of a eukaryotic cell chasing and eating a bacterium.
-This leads to analyses of how cells carry out the activities of life and the similarities and differences between eukaryotic and prokaryotic cells.
+This minds-on analysis and discussion activity begins with a video of an animal cell chasing and eating a bacterium.
+This introduces analyses of how different types of cells carry out the activities of life.

 Characteristics of Life